-Propane gas is normally non-corrosive - you need not worry about the inside of your container.
+Propane gas is normally non-corrosive - you need not worry about Label appearance may the inside of your container.
 However, the outside should be kept free from rust by a periodic coat of paint in a light reflective color.
-"Do not fill to more than 80%" Label Label appearance may not be exact

 Rust, scratches and/or dents can affect the safety of the cylinder.
 Inspect the cylinder at regular intervals.